 - The DELWP records information on all registered groundwater bores (including bore construction details, groundwater level and water quality.

-- Specific bores are monitored monthly or quarterly throughout our region collecting data on groundwater levels.
+- Specific bores are monitored throughout our region collecting data on groundwater levels and quality.

 - This information is then uploaded to DELWP's Water Management Information System.

 For more information on groundwater monitoring, get in touch and ask for our Water Resources Team.

 Further information about groundwater...

 Groundwater is an important part of Victoria's water supply, comprising approximately 15% of the State's total water use.

 An online map that combines groundwater data from various sources to assist researchers and water managers make decisions for the sustainable use of precious groundwater resources.